The Chronicle's Backstory

 Great strides have been made in the last 25 years to unmask this history with well-researched publications by authors such as Pellom McDaniels, Katherine Mooney, Joe Drape, Ed Hotaling, Mary Jean Wall and others.
 Their works have sparked public interest across the country.
 As would be expected, these publications have primarily focused on the great Black jockeys and trainers of the past.
 While this has been a notable step forward, a need remains to examine the experiences of all African American horsemen on a broader and more inclusive spectrum, and to gather the names and rich stories of those men and women before they are lost.

 Research indicates that information on Black horsemen and women can most effectively be sought in the regions where they lived and worked, and where it is more likely that their descendants still reside today.
-For our program to succeed, we will also need the support of African American museums and organizations across the nation.
+For our program to succeed, we will also need the support of African American museums and organization across the nation.

 Unfortunately, time is our enemy.
 With each passing year we lose vital links with those who could expand the story of Black horsemanship by sharing stories of their ancestors passed down from elders and written in family histories.
 These families are who we hope to reach, particularly those families whose ancestors worked with horses during enslavement, for whom scant public records exist.
 The Chronicle website will offer everyone the opportunity to inform us of past family members who worked in the horse industry and to save their stories for posterity.